debjordan/debjordan/README.md

 ## About Me

-Full Stack Developer at **Grendene S/A** 🇧🇷, passionate about IoT, Engineering, and high-impact solutions.
+Full Stack Developer, passionate about IoT, Engineering, and high-impact solutions.

 ## Tech Stack